fdcastel/Proxmox-Automation/win-cloud-init.md

 #### Static IP Configuration

+The script supports multiple subnet configurations per interface, including:

+- **static**: Static IPv4 or IPv6 addresses with optional gateway
+- **dhcp**: Dynamic IPv4 address assignment via DHCP
+- **dhcp6**: Dynamic IPv6 address assignment via DHCPv6
+- **ipv6_slaac**: IPv6 Stateless Address Autoconfiguration (SLAAC)

-For each static interface, the script:
+For each subnet configuration, the script:

-1. Disables DHCP
-2. Removes existing IP addresses and routes
+1. Detects if the address is IPv4 or IPv6 automatically
+2. Checks if the IP is already configured (idempotency)
-3. Converts netmask to CIDR prefix length
+3. Converts netmask to CIDR prefix length (for IPv4)
-4. Configures the IP address
+4. Configures the IP address only if not already present
+5. Checks for existing routes before adding new ones

 #### Gateway Configuration